 Therefore, a good leader should have a clear understanding of authority and submission.
 He knows the importance of being under authority in order to have authority.
 For example the Roman centurion said to Jesus, “For I am a man under authority, having soldiers under me, I say to this one ‘go’ and he goes and to another ‘come’ and he comes.”
 (Matthew 8:9) We cannot lead effectively unless we are under authority of other leaders and the church.
 Even though the senior leader of a church may not have anyone to submit to, but he can still be open and accountable to those whom he leads and have a submissive attitude to listen to others.

-We see this in the life of Caleb.
+We have an example of this in the life of Caleb.
 He was a great leader and also a man of faith.
 When everyone else was negative and discouraged about entering the Promised Land he said, “Let us go up at once and take possessions for we are well able to overcome it.”
 (Numbers 13.30) The people said “we cannot” but Caleb said “yes we can!”
 Therefore, a good leader is not influenced by circumstances or people, but by his faith in the word of God.
-They are people of faith!
-When everyone says, “we cannot“, he says “we can!”
-When everyone says, “the problem is too big”, he says, “God is bigger than the problem!”
+Good leaders are people of faith!
+When everyone says, “we cannot“, they say, “Yes we can!”
+When everyone says, “the problem is too big”, they say, “God is bigger than the problem!”